exogress/developer-site/config-1_x_0.md

 ## Cache

-Edge cache may be enable and disable on per-handler basis.
+Edge cache may be enabled and disabled on per-handler basis.
 Exogress respects HTTP headers and will cache responses which contain the appropriate `Cache-Control` headers.

 TODO: more about caching